(1) The Returning Judge

 “An unforeseen fire will descend over the whole earth, and a great part of humanity will be destroyed.
 This will be a time of despair for the impious: with shouts and satanic blasphemy, they will beg to be covered by the mountains, and they will try to seek refuge in caverns, but to no avail. . . . all who refuse to repent of their sins will perish in a sea of fire! . . .
 Russia will be almost completely burned.”
 (Albert J. Hebert, The Three Days’ Darkness.)

-We shall soon learn about that “unforeseen fire” in the above prophecy.
+The “unforeseen fire” is likely the small second sun coming close to Earth, or large CME.
 Other prophecies say it has never happened to this planet before.

 In the book of 2 Ezra (also known as Esdras) in the Apocrypha, an angel spoke to Ezra and said; “The Most High has made this world for many, but the next world for only a few” (2 Ezra 8:1-2) (NEB).
-I believe Ezra would be shocked at just how many people are in this world today, over 7 billion, but the next world will have a much smaller population.
+I believe Ezra would be shocked at just how many people are in this world today, over 7.5 billion, but the next world will have a much smaller population.
 In Isaiah 24 we are told the number of survivors of God’s wrath will be like the few grapes “left after the grape harvest” (v.13).
 And Isaiah 13 says mankind will be “more rare than fine gold” (v.12) (MEV).
 Even so, because of the large population today, I believe there will be over 100 million survivors, perhaps even 500 million, perhaps close to a billion; but that is small compared to more than 7.5 billion.

-Even though the prophecies say the entire world will be destroyed in the fire, there are other prophecies that suggest that some nations will escape the fire, but there is still great destruction from other things that will equal a global destruction, such as earthquakes, volcanic eruptions, and poisoned air.
+Even though prophecies say the entire world will be destroyed in the fire, there are other prophecies that suggest that some nations will escape the fire, but there is still great destruction from other things that will equal a global destruction, such as earthquakes, volcanic eruptions, and poisoned air.
 For example, in Rev. 19 it says the beast and false prophet were cast into the fire, but the others were killed by the sword that came out of the mouth of the rider on the white horse; which is Christ at his return.
 So this suggests other events, not just fire.
 Likewise, Daniel 7 says the 4th beast was thrown into the fire, but the other 3 beasts were allowed to live but will have their power taken away.
 So they will no doubt suffer greatly, but will not be totally destroyed (BK1).

-There are many more passages that describe the coming fire but they cannot all fit into one chapter, those above are enough to establish that this world is going to be destroyed by fire from heaven at the Day of Judgment, which is the end of this present age and the start of the next age.
+There are many more passages that describe the coming fire but they cannot all fit into the first chapter.
+Those above are enough to establish that this world is going to be destroyed by fire from heaven at the Day of Judgment, which is the end of this present age and the start of the next age.
 More prophecies are given throughout the book.